Kingvic/helixscreen/README.md

 ## FAQ

 **Q: Is HelixScreen production-ready?**
-A: Not yet.
-It's in active development (alpha/prototype phase).
-Core functionality works, but expect bugs and breaking changes.
-Suitable for developer testing and contributions.
+A: It's in beta.
+Core functionality is complete with 14 panels and full Moonraker integration.
+Ready for testing on real hardware by enthusiasts willing to provide feedback.

 **Q: How is this different from GuppyScreen and KlipperScreen?**
 A: HelixScreen uses LVGL 9's declarative XML system for complete UI definition, enabling changes without recompilation.
 It's built specifically for resource-constrained embedded devices with a modern reactive architecture.
 GuppyScreen uses LVGL 8 with C++ layouts.
 KlipperScreen uses Gtk which has higher resource requirements.